nzakas/understandinges6/manuscript/01-Block-Bindings.md

 #### Constants vs Let Declarations

 Constants, like `let` declarations, are block-level declarations.
-That means constants are destroyed once execution flows out of the block in which they were declared, and declarations are not hoisted to the top of the block, as demonstrated in this example:
+That means constants are destroyed once execution flows out of the block in which they were declared, and declarations are not hoisted, as demonstrated in this example:

 ```js
 if (condition) {